Skip to main content

 Need a stonemason?

-Nobody’s stepped up in St Boswells yet.
+Nobody in St Boswells yet.

-Get notified when a stonemason joins in St Boswells
+Request a stonemason in St Boswells

 About Stonemasons

-A stonemason works with natural stone - repairing walls, lintels, steps, and chimneys, repointing lime mortar joints, and carrying out restoration work on older buildings.
+A stonemason works with natural stone - repairing walls, lintels, steps and chimneys, repointing lime mortar joints and carrying out restoration work on older buildings.

-In an area with so many stone-built properties, a skilled local stonemason is an essential trade to have access to.
+In Scotland, with so many stone-built properties, a skilled local stonemason is an essential trade to have access to.

 Always check that they use lime mortar rather than cement on traditional stone buildings - using the wrong mortar can cause serious long-term damage to old masonry.